Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous Peoples of BC

 Email: [email protected]

-Please ensure you have thoroughly read the travel and accommodation information, the cancellation and no-show policy and the expense reimbursement guidelines before going to application page.
+Please ensure you have thoroughly read the travel and accommodation information, the cancellation and no-show policy and the expense reimbursement guidelines.

 We greatly appreciate the vision of our government funders and their ongoing commitment to supporting the work of the Pacific AIDS Network.
 In particular we gratefully acknowledge the Public Health Agency of Canada – HIV and Hepatitis C Community Action Fund.
 The views expressed herein do not necessarily represent the views of the Public Health Agency of Canada.